Financial Aid FAQs

 My parents are divorced or separated.
 Which parent’s information is used on the FAFSA?

-You should include the information for the custodial parent—the parent who provides for more than half of your support.
-This may or may not be the parent who claims you on their tax return.
+You should include the information for the the parent who provides for more than half of your support.
+This may or may not be the parent you live with or the parent who claims you on their tax return.

 I want to move off campus.
 Does that impact my aid?

-If you are receiving a merit scholarship, your award will be reduced by $1000 per semester if you entered Viterbo as a first-time freshman and $500 per semester if you entered as a transfer student.
+If you are receiving a merit scholarship, then YES.
+Your merit award will be reduced by $1000 per semester if you entered Viterbo as a first-time freshman and $500 per semester if you entered as a transfer student.
 Other need-based financial aid could also be impacted.

 I probably don’t qualify for any financial aid.
 Should I apply anyway?